All Episodes

 The one that is getting the most attention, though, is the one that I was discussing in detail yesterday.

-Well, we have two drugs that the president spoke about today, chloroquine and remdissive beer.
+Again, three separate, well, we have two drugs that the president spoke about today, chloroquine and remdisivir.

-And the president said I've directed the FDA to eliminate the rules and bureaucracy, so work and proceed rapidly, quickly, and fast.
+And the president said, I've directed the FDA to eliminate the rules and bureaucracy so work can proceed rapidly, quickly, and fast.

 He said we have to remove every barrier.